Paula Cisewski

 Don't worry: it's pronounced Shi-ZEv-ski.

-The Threatened Everything, Ghost Fargo (Nightboat Poetry Prize winner, selected by Franz Wright), Upon Arrival, and several chapbooks, including the lyric prose Misplaced Sinister.
+The Threatened Everything, Ghost Fargo (Nightboat Poetry Prize winner, selected by Franz Wright), Upon Arrival, and several chapbooks.

-Cisewski's work has appeared or is forthcoming in journals such as Superstition Review, Posit, Poetry Northwest, Salt Hill Journal, Bennington Review, the tiny, Tammy, Prompt, Vinyl, Brevity, Ping Pong, Eleven Eleven, failbetter, Revolver, and the BOMBlog.
-Her poems have been featured on Verse Daily and included in the anthologies Privacy Policy: The Anthology of Surveillance Poetics, 78: A Tarot Anthology, Rocked by the Waters: Poems of Motherhood, Rewilding: Poems for the Environment, and New Poetry from the Midwest.
+Cisewski's poems and prose have appeared in numerous literary journals, including Columba, Hanging Loose, 32 Poems, Plume, The Glacier, Superstition Review, Posit, Poetry Northwest, Salt Hill Journal, Concision, Bennington Review, the tiny, Conduit, Tammy, Prompt, Vinyl, Brevity, Ping Pong, failbetter, and the BOMBlog.
+Her poems have been featured on Verse Daily and included in the anthologies Privacy Policy: The Anthology of Surveillance Poetics, Rocked by the Waters: Poems of Motherhood, Rewilding: Poems for the Environment, Beyond the Frame, and New Poetry from the Midwest.

-She has been awarded fellowships and residencies from the Jerome Foundation, the Minnesota State Arts Board, the Oberholtzer Foundation, Banfill-Locke Center for the Arts, and House of Helsinglight.
-Her poems have been nominated twice for a Pushcart Prize and for Best of the Net.
+She has been awarded fellowships and residencies from organizations including the Jerome Foundation, the Minnesota State Arts Board, the Oberholtzer Foundation, Banfill-Locke Center for the Arts, and House of Helsinglight.
+Her poems have been nominated three times for a Pushcart Prize and for Best of the Net.

-For several years Cisewski served as a reader and then as an associate editor of Conduit Magazine, Books, and Ephemera.
-Before that, she founded and curated a number of Twin Cities' reading series, including the open mic night at the Artists' Quarter Jazz Club, St. Paul Calls quarterly poetry & jazz series (with Fred Schmalz), the Imaginary Press Reading Series, several 100K Poets for Change events, the Banfill-Locke's 2013 Reading Series, The Poetry Fort, and the 2014 Maeve's Sessions (with Matt Mauch).
+For several years she served as a reader and then as an associate editor of Conduit Magazine, Books, and Ephemera.
+She founded and curated many Twin Cities' reading series including The Waves Cabaret with Maura Bosch, the open mic night at the Artists' Quarter Jazz Club, St. Paul Calls quarterly poetry & jazz series (with Fred Schmalz), the Imaginary Press Reading Series, several 100K Poets for Change events, the Banfill-Locke's 2013 Reading Series, The Poetry Fort small traveling pop-up, and the 2014 Maeve's Sessions (with Matt Mauch).

 Powered by Create your own unique website with customizable templates.